ScorpionResponse/vagrant-bootstrap/README.md

 Ansible doesn't run on a Windows machine.
-In order to use a Windows host for a Vagrant VM and provision the VM with Ansible, this Vagrantfile will bootstrap the process by loading a bash script into the VM and run that instead of doing the provisioning from the host.
+In order to use a Windows host for a Vagrant VM and provision the VM with Ansible, this Vagrantfile will bootstrap the process by installing Ansible on the VM and run playbooks locally instead of doing the provisioning from the host.

 This does not require installing Ansible or Cygwin on the Windows machine.
 All you need is Vagrant and an SSH client.
 I use the SSH client that comes with